cozy/cozy-ui/docs/README.md

 yarn deploy:doc --repo git@github.com:USERNAME/cozy-ui.git
 ```

-:warning: If the `deploy:doc` failed, you need to checkout your dev branch by doing `git checkout -`
+⚠️ If the `deploy:doc` failed, you need to checkout your dev branch by doing `git checkout -`

 ## Guidelines for component development